Magnetostatic modes and criticality in quantum-Ising materials: Magnetostatic Modes in L H F

 For a resonator with frequency $\omega_r = 2\pi f_r$, the measured magnon-polariton mode follows from $\omega_{mp} = \sqrt{\omega_r^2-g_c^2 \chi'(\omega_{mp})}$.
 The real component of the dynamic susceptibility reduces the resonant frequency of the resonator.
 Setting $z=i\omega_n \rightarrow \omega+i\Gamma_r/2$, where $\Gamma_r$ is the bare linewidth of the resonator mode, one finds the linewidth of the polariton mode to be $\Gamma_{mp} = \Gamma_r+g_c^2 \chi''(\omega_{mp})/\omega_{mp}$.
 The absorptive component of the dynamic susceptibility increases the linewidth of the magnon-polariton mode, and hence, its inverse quality factor $1/Q= \Gamma_{mp}/\omega_{mp}$.
-The inverse quality factors for resonators with $f_r = 1.4GHz$ and $f_r = 2.4GHz$ are shown in Fig. \ref{fig:MM2}.
+The inverse quality factors for resonators with $f_r = 1.4GHz$ and $f_r = 2.4GHz$ are shown in Fig. \ref{fig:MM2} \cite{LiberskyUP}.

-In the $f_r=1.4GHz$ data set there is a clear resonance at the expected frequency of the lower Walker mode, viz., at the transverse field value where the lower Walker mode cuts through the magnon-polariton mode.
+In the $f_r=1.4GHz$ data set there is a clear resonance at the expected frequency of the lower magnetostatic mode, viz., at the transverse field value where the lower magnetostatic mode cuts through the magnon-polariton mode.
 The more prominent peak to its right corresponds to absorption by the soft mode and at the critical point of the system.
-In the $f_r = 2.4GHz$ data set, at a particular transverse field value, there is overlapping absorption due to different modes, confounding the identification of the resonances.
+In the $f_r = 2.4GHz$ data set there is overlapping absorption due to different modes, confusing the identification of the resonances.
 The rightmost shoulder in the $2.4GHz$ data set is in good agreement with the gapped uniform mode in the paramagnetic phase of the system, and the dominant peak agrees well with this mode in the ferromagnetic phase.
-The broad shoulder left of the dominant peak in the $2.4GHz$ data set corresponds to the soft mode, and the lower shoulder, indicated by a blue diamond, is in good agreement with the lower Walker mode calculated by the theory.
+The broad shoulder left of the dominant peak in the $2.4GHz$ data set corresponds to the soft mode, and the lower shoulder, indicated by a blue diamond, is in good agreement with the lower magnetostatic mode calculated by the theory.